 The AASB has issued new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
-The Group has decided not to early adopt these Standards.
-The following table summarises those future requirements, and their impact on the Group where the standard is relevant:
+The Company has decided not to early adopt these Standards.
+The following table summarises those future requirements, and their impact on the Company where the standard is relevant:

-Standard Name Effective date for entity Requirements Impact AASB 9 Financial Instruments and amending standards 30 June 2019 Significant revisions to the classification and measurement of financial assets, reducing the number of categories and simplifying The impacts on the reported financial position and Amends measurement rules for financial liabilities that the entity elects to measure at fair value through profit and loss.
-Changes in fair value attribute to changes in the entity's own credit risk are presented in other comprehensive income.
-AASB 15 Revenue from contracts with customers 30 June 2020 AASB 15 introduces a five step process for revenue recognition with the core principle of the new Standard being for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the entity expects to be entitled in exchange for those goods or services.
+Standard Name Effective date for entity Requirements Impact AASB 15 Revenue from contracts with customers 30 June 2020 AASB 15 introduces a five step process for revenue recognition with the core principle of the new Standard being for entities to recognise revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the entity expects to be entitled in exchange for those goods or services.
 The impacts on the reported financial position and performance have not yet been determined.
 Accounting policy changes will arise in timing of revenue recognition, treatment of contracts costs and contracts which contain a financing element.
 AASB 15 will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addresses comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple element arrangements.